 1. Adding a visitor center

 In the seven years since the designation of Stonewall National Monument in 2016, the park has grown in popularity as a historic New York cultural attraction.
-NPCA has been working with its partners in the development of a brand-new visitor center, slated to open in 2024.
+NPCA has been working with its partners in the development of a brand-new visitor center, slated to open June 28, 2024.
 This space will house exhibits, provide amenities for park rangers, and help more visitors and locals connect with the historical significance of the site.
 Plus, bathrooms!

 2. Creating and updating visitor guides